abogushcoder/reVision/README.md

 ### 2. AI-Powered Summaries

-When you reopen a book, gateHack automatically generates a summary of what you last read:
+When you reopen a book, reVision automatically generates a summary of what you last read:

 **Features:**
 - Summarizes the last 5 locations (~8,000 characters)